garrylachman/chatgpt-technology-blog/exampleSite/content/blog/exploring-design-patterns-in-java.md

 ---
 title: "Exploring Design Patterns in Java"
-date: 2022-05-10T09:00:00
+date: 2022-03-15T09:00:00
 draft: false
-description: "Learn about design patterns and how they can be implemented in Java to improve software development."
+description: "A journey into the world of design patterns in Java, with code examples and explanations."
 categories:
-- "Software Development"
+- "Programming"
 tags:
 - "Java"
 - "Design Patterns"